 During the hiring process, recruiters may also ask for an individual's cover sheet or a curriculum vitae.
 But, most of the time, submitting a resume will suffice since it already contains the same information as the other documents.

 It is estimated that approximately 250 resumes are submitted for a single corporate job vacancy.
 And that can be daunting.
 But when you're armed with the right sample resume to base your resume from, the task will be easier and less stressful.

 Whether you are making a trainer, online, teacher, fresher, student, executive, functional, career, or photo resume, all of the resume-making tips that we offer below may be applied.
 Study them well.

 1. Follow A Scannable Layout

-It’s reported that an average recruiter spends about 6 seconds scanning a resume.
+It's reported that an average recruiter spends about 6 seconds scanning a resume.
 Is this amount of time enough to get all the relevant information about the applicant?
 Barely.
-That is why when creating your own resume document, its best to tailor-fit the document’s layout towards this review method.
+That is why when creating your resume document, it's best to tailor-fit the document's layout towards this review method.